seanbao/mnemonas/docs/mounting-guide.en.md

 1. Add a cloud connection.
 2. Select WebDAV.
 3. Enter `http://192.168.x.x:8080/dav`.
-4. Enter the WebDAV credentials.
+4. Enter the credentials for the selected auth mode.

 ### Cx File Explorer

 1. Open **Network**.
 2. Add remote storage.
 3. Select WebDAV and enter the server URL.
+4. Enter the credentials for the selected auth mode.

 ### Total Commander

-Install the WebDAV plugin, then add a WebDAV connection.
+Install the WebDAV plugin, then add a WebDAV connection with the credentials for the selected auth mode.

 ## Troubleshooting